Lightning-Universe/lightning-flash/docs/source/general/data.rst

 Usually, extra processing logic should be added to bridge the gap between training data and raw data.

 The :class:`~flash.data.process.Preprocess` and :class:`~flash.data.process.Postprocess` classes can be used to store the data as well as the preprocessing and postprocessing transforms.
+The :class:`~flash.data.process.Serializer` class provides the logic for converting :class:`~flash.data.process.Postprocess` outputs to the desired predict format (e.g. classes, labels, probabilites, etc.).

 By providing a series of hooks that can be overridden with custom data processing logic, the user has much more granular control over their data processing flow.